 2. Dishonest Recommendations

-Every website owner or participant in an Affiliate Programme wants to increase their revenue.
+Every website owner or participant in an Affiliate Program wants to increase their revenue.
 However, presenting sub-standard products in a good light is no way to increase your revenue, because your visitors will quickly see through any misrepresentation.
 If a product doesn’t live up to a manufacturer’s promises, you should say so: this builds confidence in the trustworthiness of your content.

 3. No Labelling